BenDavidAaron/bad-calculator/README.md

 ### Motivations:

 I undertook this project to explore different types of linear models.
 Additionally, I wanted to complete a project, start-to-finish, within the span of one saturday afternoon.
+Hopefully this project will help someone demistify Machine Learning, or at least be good for a laugh.